 Marked changes in a student's usual behavior, such as frequent tardiness and absences, problems with academic performance, or repeated requests for extensions on assignments, may indicate the student is struggling with something and needs help.
 A student's writing about suicide or homicide, isolation, feeling like a burden, or feeling hopeless, also may be a call for help.
 A noticeable change in appearance or hygiene also may indicate a student is struggling.

 PCC staff value faculty and staff consultations about students of concern.
-Faculty/staff intervention in assisting a student to seek psychological services may be significant to a student's ability to successfully complete his/her college degree.
+Faculty/staff intervention in assisting a student to seek psychological services may be significant to a student's ability to successfully complete a college degree.

 What to Do